cbron/mancora/README.md

     $ bundle

-Or install it yourself as:

-    gem install mancora
+To add it to your application:

     rails g mancora:install
     rake db:migrate # Creates a mancora_stats table, use `Mancora::Stat` to access it

 ## Usage

 Then setup your lib/mancora.rb file.
-Only class_name and interval are required
+Only class_name and interval are required.

     Mancora.widgets do